 - Ability to design multiplatform services and applications, integrating intelligent and adaptive technologies.

 - Ability to clearly and convincingly present problems and suggested solutions to experts and non-experts, using ground knowledge, reasoning, relevant presentation tools, and methods.

 - Ability to professionally communicate and collaborate in distributed IT projects.

-- Ability to critically analyse IT projects and their influence to business, culture and society context.
+- Ability to critically analyze IT projects and their influence on business, culture and social context.